Using git to Contribute to OSS

 Once you've cloned you'll be on the default branch master, before doing anything you should create a branch specific to your current efforts.
 The common branch naming convention is:

-• feature: feature/feature-name-or-id
+feature/feature-name-or-id

-• issue/bug: issue/issue-id
+issue/issue-id

-• explore or hacking[1]: hacking
+- explore or hacking[1]:

-Click on "branch" and enter a name for it and hit enter.
-If you're just doing the steps to follow along, use hacking as the branch name otherwise select accordingly.
+as the branch name otherwise select accordingly.
 Upon creating the branch, your working copy will be set to the branch.
 The working copy is the source code that you can edit.

 If you open the folder in Finder or Windows Explorer, you should see the source files as, well, files.